WCRAS Advisory Board

 (b) a real estate or business professional with knowledge or experience related to homeowners’ associations, business organizations and/or financial operations;

 (c) a representative of a humane or rescue organization;

 (d) an individual with an interest in promoting the health and safety of animals in Washoe County;

 (e) an elected member of the Washoe County Board of County Commissioners;

 (f) an elected member of the Reno City Council;

 (g) an elected member of the Sparks City Council.

 Regular meetings shall be held quarterly, beginning in early 2018 (TBD).
 Special meetings may be called by the chair at the request of the director of WCRAS.

-Regional Animal Services Board Orientation
+Regional Animal Services Advisory Board Meeting

-Washoe County Regional Animal Services Classroom 2825 Longley Ln., Reno
+Washoe County Regional Animal Services Classroom 2825 Longley Ln, Reno